Marcelo Chamusca

-Marcelo Augusto Oliveira Chamusca (born 7 October 1966) is a Brazilian professional football manager and former player who played as a defensive midfielder.
-He is the current manager of Tombense.
+Marcelo Augusto Oliveira Chamusca (born 7 October 1966) is a Brazilian professional football coach and former player who played as a defensive midfielder.

-He is known for being the only manager who achieved promotions from all tiers of the Campeonato Brasileiro.
+Chamusca is known for being the only head coach who achieved promotions from all tiers of the Campeonato Brasileiro.

 Playing career

 Born in Salvador, Bahia, Chamusca was a Bahia youth graduate.
 After spending two years in the first team, he subsequently represented Galícia, Treze and Associação Atlética Colatina, retiring with the latter in 1993.

 Managerial career

 Immediately after retiring, Chamusca joined Bahia's fierce rivals Vitória's youth setup.
 In 2000, after a two-year spell at Sport, he returned to Bahia.

 Chamusca moved to the assistant role in 2002, and was a director of football of Palmeiras do Nordeste in the following year.
 His first managerial experience came in 2004, while in charge of CRB.

 In July 2004, Chamusca was appointed his brother's assistant at São Caetano.
 He remained an assistant at Bahia, Goiás, Botafogo, Oita Trinita, Sport, Avaí, Al-Arabi and El Jaish before returning to Brazil in 2012 and being appointed Vitória da Conquista manager.

 Chamusca was appointed manager of Salgueiro on 30 November 2012, and achieved promotion in the 2013 Série D.

 On 25 November 2013, Chamusca was named at the helm of Fortaleza.
 After narrowly missing out promotion, he resigned and joined Atlético Goianiense; his reign at the latter only lasted two months, and he returned to Fortaleza on 2 March 2015.

 On 4 December 2015, Chamusca was named Sampaio Corrêa manager.
 Dismissed the following 3 March, he was presented at Guarani on 15 April.

 After achieving promotion to the Série B, Chamusca was appointed manager of Paysandu on 2 December 2016.
 The following 18 June, he resigned and moved to fellow second division team Ceará, and achieved a top tier promotion in the end of the season; by doing so, he became the first manager to achieve promotions in all national tiers of Brazilian football.

 On 21 May 2018, Chamusca was sacked by Ceará.
 On 2 September, he took over Ponte Preta, but was sacked late in the month.